Resale Value is an important factor to consider when purchasing a vehicle. Especially when it comes to pickup trucks.

 In fifth place comes the Nissan Titan XD, a heavy-half pickup truck introduced into the United States in 2016.
 Nissan also offers gas and diesel engine options.
 A 5.6L V8 gas and a 5.0L V8 Cummins turbo diesel.
 Maximum towing capacity on the Titan XD diesel 4×4 is 12,150 lbs (when properly equipped).
 For 2018, a new Midnight Edition Package to add bring styling to the truck.
 Offered in Single cab, King cab, and Crew cab.
 Trim levels include; S, SV, Pro 4X, SL and Platinum Reserve.
 Nissan also offer a ‘rear seat delete’ option on the King cab for extra loading space.
 Nissan Titan XD’s are expected to retain 40.3% of their value after 60 months.

-Check out best light duty truck resale values.
+Check out best light duty trucks resale values.

 You may also be interested in the Top 10 Vehicles that have the Best Resale Value which also includes some trucks.